-Testing Population Number of Loans in Credit Population Total Reported Credit Amount Number of Loans in HRG Sample Total Reported Credit Amount in HRG Sample Modification - Forgiveness/Forbearance 6,671 \$231,269,947 316 \$11,428,438
+Testing Population Number of Loans in Credit Population Total Reported Credit Amount Number of Loans in HRG Sample Total Reported Credit Amount in HRG Sample Modification - Forgiveness/Forbearance 3,695 \$126,253,926 304 \$11,141,546

-The HRG had access to loan-level information relevant to testing for loans in each sample through Chase's system of record.
+The HRG had access to loan-level information relevant to testing for loans in the sample through Chase's system of record.

-After verifying eligibility and recalculating credit for all loans in the sample, the HRG compared its results (Actual Credit Amount) to the amount Chase reported (Reported Credit Amount).
+After verifying eligibility and recalculating credit for all loans in the sample, the HRG compared its results (Actual Credit Amount) to the amount Chase reported (Reported Credit Amount) for those loans.
 The Settlement work plan allows for a 2 percent error threshold.
 The Reported Credit Amount was within the error threshold for the testing population in this Satisfaction Review.
 Therefore, the HRG asserted to me that the amount of credit Chase claimed was accurate.
-The table summarizes these findings:
+The following table summarizes these findings: